An ADHD-friendly weight loss system

 Why this method exists

-The Ares Method exists because standard approaches didn’t hold up over longer periods of time.
-It was built out of repeated attempts, failures, adjustments, and a need for something that could actually be sustained with ADHD.
+The Ares Method exists because standard weight-loss approaches didn’t hold up over time.
+It was built through repeated attempts, failures, adjustments, and my need for something that could actually be sustained with ADHD — beyond short bursts of motivation.

 How it was developed

-The framework was developed over time through lived experience, observation, and iteration — not as a single plan, but as a system refined through use.
+The framework was developed gradually through lived experience, observation, and iteration.
+It wasn’t created as a single plan, but as a system refined through real use — across different routines, energy levels, and phases of life.

 About the Method